HOW TO WATER YOUR SUMMER GARDEN13 tips to help you water your summer garden properly

 - Plants benefit much more from a slow and deep watering than a quick splash.
 Make sure you’re watering deep enough to reach the root ball.

 - If summer vacation is going to keep you away for more than a day or two, setting up an automatic timer will be well worth the effort.
+Also consider using self-watering pots for your container plants to cut down on daily watering chores.

 - Unglazed clay pots are more porous than glazed or plastic pots and allow water to evaporate faster.
 This may be good during wetter times of the year by allowing the soil to drain better and not get soggy, but keep an extra eye on them during drought or hotter weather.